mhsunny/Vuejs-Routing-/README.md

-# Routing of Vue.js
+# Single page App Vue.js

-> Routing is one of those methods.
+> Single page App: Routing is one of those methods.
 It allows the user to switch between pages without refreshing the page.
 This is what makes navigation easy and really nice in  web applications.

  <ul class="learning-lession">